wrshf7/HapSelect-Docs/docs/getting-started.md

 - **Phased genotype matrix (haplotypes)** — markers × chromosomes coded as the allele (0 for reference, 1 for alternative) at a biallelic marker.
     - First three columns should be identical to the map file.
-    - Columns `4:ncol(genotype_file)` should be individuals and their genotype for each marker (rows are markers, columns are individuals).
     - Names of columns 4 onwards should be the individuals' chromosomal identifiers.
 The nomencalture adopted in `HapSelect` is `individualID_chromosomeNum` as the identifier, where the last `_` in the string is used to identify the chromosome.
     - Alleles should be dosage format: i.e., 0 for the reference allele and 1 for the alternative allele.
     - `NA` values are allowed and are handled differently at each stage via options in the relevant functions.

 !!! warning
-    Computing LD, haploblocks, and haplotype effects are supported for polyploids in localGEBV and haplotype methods, but parent selection algorithms and simulation currently support polyploids for localGEBV ONLY!
-The haplotype method is constrained to diploid past computing haplotype effects!
+    Computing LD, haploblocks, and haplotype effects are supported for polyploids in localGEBV and haplotype methods, but parent selection algorithms and simulation currently only support diploid!
+We plan to update the localGEBV method to support polyploidy in the near future and the haplotype method at an indeterminate date.

 - **LD file** - pairwise LD between each marker within a chromosome.
     - Can be computed internally using either the in-built function or the PLINK 1.9 wrapper function.
+    - Can be computed externally and read in (see file structure below)
     - We HIGHLY recommend using the PLINK 1.9 wrapper function if PLINK 1.9 is installed, because R is not built for large, iterative computations required to compute LD pairs.
 Even small to moderate sized SNP panels will take too long in R.
     - Pairs not present (i.e., missing) in the data frame object are allowed and are handled in the haploblocking function call.
     - Columns: